 Why use Online Training Courses in the Hospitality Industry

 PwC found that 32% of customers stop doing business with a brand they loved after one bad experience.
 The top three reasons for driving customers away were bad employee attitudes, unfriendly service, and unknowledgeable employees.
 You can mitigate those problems with better hospitality training.

 As a hospitality industry professional, you’re onboarding new staff frequently.
-In 2019, the hospitality industry had a staff turnover rate of 78.8%—the highest of any industry.
 If you don’t have well-crafted onboarding processes in place, important details can fall through the cracks, causing customer dissatisfaction and ultimately harming your business.
 Online training, or eLearning modules, consisting of videos, interactivity, and other media can help in some of the following ways.

 Because of high staff turnover, a consistent and reliable hospitality training system is vital.
 In-person training can be inconsistent because the same person may not lead the training in the same way each time.

 eLearning courses give you more control over your training.
 Because you can design and pre-set your courses, you can make sure every detail is covered in a way that reinforces your company brand.
 When every employee watches the same video, everyone gets the same training for every role across locations.
 Many hospitality companies will create blended training modules with eLearning videos, scenarios, and quizzes before moving employees to guided on-the-floor shadowing and real-life practice.